1836 Classic Head Half Eagle

 Description

 The 1836 Classic Head Half Eagle is a Gold Half Eagle produced at the Philadelphia Mint as part of the Classic Head Half Eagles 1834-1838 series.
 Total mintage reached 553,147.
-The obverse features Liberty facing left wearing a fillet or headband inscribed LIBERTY, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM without the motto E PLURIBUS UNUM.
-Designed by William Kneass.
+The obverse features Liberty facing left wearing a fillet or headband inscribed LIBERTY and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM without the motto E PLURIBUS UNUM.
+Philadelphia production continued.
+The Classic Head half eagle was well-established in commerce.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $1.4K to $14K depending on grade and condition.
 Struck in 89.9% gold, 10.1% copper, weighing 8.36 grams, 22.5 mm in diameter, with a reeded edge.
 Cataloged as PCGS #8174.
-Like its Quarter Eagle counterpart, the Classic Head Half Eagle was introduced after the 1834 gold weight reduction.
-A transitional series including the first Charlotte and Dahlonega mint gold coins (1838).
-Short-lived and accessible to type collectors.

 External References